Department of Psychology at Illinois State University

 [not available 2013-14]

-Located in Bloomington, Illinois, The Center for Youth and Family Solutions is a not-for-profit social service agency that provides mental health, family support, community, and child welfare services to the McLean County community.
+Located in Bloomington, Ill, The Center for Youth and Family Solutions is a not-for-profit social service agency that provides mental health, family support, community, and child welfare services to the McLean County community.
 Agency services reflect an eco-systemic, family systems perspective, although a variety of clinical techniques and theories are utilized.
 This placement involves a combination of providing outpatient/in-office therapy and outreach/in-home or community therapy through the Family Counseling division.
-Therapy experience can include individual therapy, family therapy, and couples/marital therapy.
-Opportunities exist for group therapy, crisis intervention, and involvement in ICG (Individualized Care Grant) services as well.
+Therapy experience can include individual, family, and couples/marital therapy.
+Opportunities exist for group therapy, crisis intervention, and involvement in ICG (Individualized Care Grant) services.
 Clientele served range in age from small children and their caregivers to adults.
 Cases range from short-term assessment, brief therapy, and stabilization to longer-term, more in-depth therapy.

 Chestnut Health Systems- Intensive Outpatient Substance Abuse